 That's all you need to make this classic spinach dip!
 And maybe some hungry bodies!
 It's one of those recipes that you'll want to whip up again and again!

 I love cream cheese based dips.
 And this recipe is the best cold spinach dip I have come across because it uses cream cheese.
 (And I’ve tried a lot!)
-My version is made with cream cheese AND sour cream, NO MAYO at all!
+My version is made with not only cream cheese but also sour cream!
+And NO MAYO at all!
 Any appetizer dip that is easy to make ahead and can be served cold (or room temperature) is a winner in my house!